How to Play Euchre

 -

-- 4 points if you go "alone" (one player vs. two opponents) and take all 5 tricks
+- 4 points if you “go alone” (one player tries to take on both opponents) and capture all 5 tricks.

 Troubleshooting: Common Issues